scantist-ossops-m2/django-anymail/docs/esps/resend.rst

   tracking webhook using :ref:`esp_event <resend-esp-event>`.
 (The linked sections below include examples.)

-**No stored templates or batch sending**
-  Resend does not currently offer ESP stored templates or merge capabilities, including Anymail's :attr:`~anymail.message.AnymailMessage.merge_data`, :attr:`~anymail.message.AnymailMessage.merge_global_data`, :attr:`~anymail.message.AnymailMessage.merge_metadata`, and :attr:`~anymail.message.AnymailMessage.template_id` features.
-  (Resend's current template feature is only supported in node.js, using templates that are rendered in their API client.)

 **No click/open tracking overrides**
   Resend does not support :attr:`~anymail.message.AnymailMessage.track_clicks` or :attr:`~anymail.message.AnymailMessage.track_opens`.
 Its